Schedule a talk with one of our advisors to learn more about Summitry and how we can help you get a foothold on your financial life.

 If you’re wondering if your portfolio is structured to weather this year’s election outcomes or more importantly, to achieve your financial and lifestyle goals, contact us today.
-We would also be happy to share a recording of the Election 2020 webinar with you.

 The confluence of a recession, a global pandemic, mass national protests, and a presidential election is unprecedented.
 This unusual backdrop presents a range of possible outcomes that may surprise us with its impact on the election result or with some sort of contested election.

 Dan sighted quite a few historical data points, not the least of which being that any president who has led during a period of recession within the two years before their election has gone on to lose reelection, while any president who has avoided a recession in the two years before has won reelection.